 DoNotPay’s practical feature covers most government tests.
 It enables you to choose which test you want to do and how many questions you want to answer.

-Prepare for your Louisiana CDL test by opening DoNotPay in any web browser and following the steps below:
+Prepare for your Louisiana CDL test by opening DoNotPay in any and following the steps below:

 - Sign in to your DoNotPay account